TediusTimmy/BC-DeciCalc/Manuel-FLTK.md

 # DeciCalc - BCMath Edition - FLTK front end

 This manual is woefully incomplete without the curses version manual.
+Note that you should close the program between opening different spreadsheet files, because the program state is not correctly cleared between loading files.

 ### The Spreadsheet Screen
 The contents of the top line: